syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-You can download the sample [here](https://github.com/SyncfusionExamples/how-to-drag-and-drop-rows-in-wpf-between-treegrid-and-treeviewadv).
+Sample for dragging and dropping between TreeViewAdv and SfTreeGrid: [Sample](https://github.com/SyncfusionExamples/how-to-drag-and-drop-rows-in-wpf-between-treegrid-and-treeviewadv).

 ![Drag and drop between treegrid and treeviewadv](Row-Drag-and-Drop_images/Row-Drag-and-Drop_img5.jpeg)

 ###	 Customizing drag-and-drop rows

 SfTreeGrid processes row drag and drop operations in [TreeGridRowDragDropController](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController.html) class.
-You can customize the row drag and drop operations by using events in the[SfTreeGrid.RowDragDropController](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController.html).
+You can customize the row drag-and-drop operations using the events in the [SfTreeGrid.RowDragDropController](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController.html).

 ### Auto expand the node on drag over

-When drag over the tree node, if drop position is “Drop as child”, then you can auto expand the corresponding tree node by setting [TreeGridRowDragDropController.CanAutoExpand](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController~CanAutoExpand.html) to `true`.
+When drag over the tree node, if drop position is “Drop as child”, then you can auto expand the corresponding tree node by setting the [TreeGridRowDragDropController.CanAutoExpand](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController~CanAutoExpand.html) to `true`.
 It is also possible to control the delay in expanding the node when drag over using [TreeGridRowDragDropController.AutoExpandDelay](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController~AutoExpandDelay.html) property.
-Its default value in 3 sec.
+Its default value is 3 sec.

 {% tabs %}
 {% highlight c# %}